omid-tavakoli/omid-tavakoli/README.md

 Focused on UX and performance for heavy internal data workflows

-🏢 ATS – Internal Tracking System at Sahim Co
+🏢 ITS – Internal Tracking System at Sahim Co
-Worked on a core internal product named ATS at Sahim, a municipal tech company.
+Worked on a core internal product named ITS at Sahim, a municipal tech company.
 Key responsibilities:

 Built multiple modules in React + TypeScript with modular component architecture